vsidd/Info-retrieval/README.md

 This project uses elasticsearch, a commercial-grade indexer.

 Models class does the following:
-* Parses the corpus and index it with elasticsearch
+* Parses the entire corpus and index it with elasticsearch
 * Creates a query processor, which runs queries from an input file against all retrieval models

 Index class does the following: